Thank you for your interest in the 25th Annual Eight Seconds of Froth organized by High Plains Drafters, Cheyenne, Wy.

 This competition is AHA sanctioned and open to any amateur homebrewer age 21 or older.

-Two bottles per entry are required.
-Due to the number of pro-ams this year, a 3rd bottle for beer entries is recommended, but not required.
+Three bottles per entry are recommended.
+Two bottles are the minimum Entries without a 3rd bottle may not be eligible for pro-am consideration.
 12oz brown glass bottles are preferred.
 Bottles will not be returned to entrants.

 All mailed entries must received at the mailing location by the entry deadline - please allow for shipping time.